Motivic integration on special rigid varieties and the motivic integral identity conjecture: Introduction

-We discuss a crucial application of the $\hat\mu$-equivariant motivic integration on rigid $K$-varieties to the integral identity conjecture.
-It is well known that this conjecture is a building block in Kontsevich-Soibelman's theory of motivic Donaldson-Thomas invariants for noncommutative Calabi-Yau threefolds; it implies directly the existence of these invariants (cf. \cite{KS}).
+We explore a vital use of $\hat\mu$-equivariant motivic integration on rigid $K$-varieties in relation to the integral identity conjecture.
+It is widely recognized that this conjecture serves as a foundational element in Kontsevich-Soibelman's theory of motivic Donaldson-Thomas invariants concerning noncommutative Calabi-Yau threefolds.
+Specifically, it directly implies the existence of these invariants, as outlined in \cite{KS}.
 Let us first state the conjecture, see \cite[Conjecture 4.4]{KS}.
 Here, for a tuple of variables $x=(x_1,\ldots,x_d)$ and a new univariate $t$ we write $tx$ for $(tx_1,\ldots,tx_d)$.